Sperry Cline: Author

 Cline retired from the British Columbia Provincial Police in 1946 and went on to write a series of articles about his adventures in Hazelton, which he entitled Policing the Skeena.
 Many of these stories would be featured in the magazine BC Outdoors and some would go on to be published in Art Down's Pioneer Days in British Columbia series.

 With pioneer sternwheeler historian, Wiggs O'Neill, Cline co-authored, Along the Totem Trail: Port Essington to Hazelton.

 Cline died in Burnaby on 8 May 1964.

 Recognition

-Near Hazelton, Cline Peak and Sperry Creek were named in his honor.
+Near Hazelton, Cline Peak and Sperry Creek were named in his honour.